IISM-Ethereum/Guide/README.md

 (Make sure to access the online compiler via **http** protocol and not via https protocol.)

 #####7.2 Set Endpoint
 In the menu you can choose the "Web3 Provider" as execution environment.
-As enpoint type in the rpcaddress and rpc port from our node
+As endpoint type in the rpc-address and rpc-port from our node

     http://localhost:8454

 ## 8. How to connect your private chain to the Mist Wallet
+When a node is started, geth produces an ipc file in the nodes datadir.
+By default the Mist wallet is looking for this ipc file in the main ethereum folder ~/.ethereum/ .
+Consenquently we have to define the very same directory for our test network, so that the file gets produced in the dir where Mist is looking for it.

+    geth --datadir "/home/mgsgde/privateEthereum" --genesis "/home/mgsgde/privateEthereum/CustomGenesis.json" --ipcpath /home/mgsgde/.ethereum/geth.ipc --networkid 27 console